codenart/codenart.github.io/_posts/2-css/2017-08-24-css-14-frameworks-icons.md

 purpose is to share the most simple way to apply Bootstrap to create a website.
 Hopefully that you will join me in learning Bootstrap the simple way.

-You can start learning Bootstrap right now even our CSS series will be continued in a few more tutorials to cover basic knowledge about creating transition effects for interactive components and animations.
+You can start learning Bootstrap right now even though our CSS series will be continued with few more tutorials to cover basic knowledge about creating transition effects for interactive components and animations.

 [Start learning Bootstrap here!](https://codenart.github.io/magic/ "ext")